ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This could be mitigated by adding some jitter to the field-value.

-Resource exhaustion issues can be associated with quota policies using a large `time-window`, because a user agent by chance or on purpose might consume most of its quota-units in a significantly shorter interval.
+Resource exhaustion issues can be associated with quota policies using a large time-window, because a user agent by chance or on purpose might consume most of its quota-units in a significantly shorter interval.

-This behavior can be even triggered by the provided `RateLimit` fields.
+This behavior can be even triggered by the provided RateLimit fields.
 The following example describes a service with an unconsumed quota-policy of 10000 quota-units per 1000 seconds.